 10 – Global Value Chains Use ESG

 Big corporations these days are global, which means that sourcing and value chains are also global.
 The interconnection is one of the reasons why ESG investing is so important.
-Value chains are highly complex involved many players and hundreds of connected entities.
+Value chains are highly complex and involved many players and hundreds of connected entities.

 If you wonder what ESG investing really means, break down a value chain into its individual parts.
-If a value chain is poorly managed, not only is it costly to the corporation, it also trickles down to being a bad investment and harsh on the environment.
+If a value chain is poorly managed, not only is it costly to the corporation, but it also trickles down to being a bad investment and harsh on the environment.

 Studies show how and why ESG investing works and that it can keep workers safe, the environment balanced, and keep emissions low to reduce the environmental impact.

 11 – People Are Sticking Around A Lot Longer